Our key findings leading to the mPOS hypothesis

 Liu, Y., Wang, X. and Chen, X.J.
 (2015) Misfolding of mutant adenine nucleotide translocase in yeast supports a novel mechanism of Ant1-induced muscle diseases.
 Molecular Biology of the Cell 26:1985-1994.

 2. Proteostatic crosstalk between mitochondria and the cytosol revealed - We found that cell degeneration induced by missense mutations in Aac2 is suppressed by reducing global protein synthesis in the cytosol.
 This finding unraveled a proteostatic crosstalk between mitochondria and the cytosol.
 In this study, we also documented that Aac2-induced cellular stress is sufficient to cause the accumulation of unprocessed mitochondrial precursor proteins.
 Finally, we genetically captured an aging-associated trait that accelerates mitochondria-induced cell degeneration.

 Wang, X.W., Zuo, X.M., Kucejova, B. and Chen, X.J.
 (2008) Reduced cytosolic protein synthesis suppresses mitochondrial degeneration.
 Nature Cell Biology 10:1090-1097.

 (Recommended by Faculty of 1000 Biology: evaluations for Wang X et al Nat Cell Biol 2008 Aug 10:http://f1000biology.com/article/id/1123372/evaluation)

 3. mPOS uncovered in yeast - Our genetic and biochemical (mass spectrometry) studies showed that clinically relevant mitochondrial damage and various mitochondrial stressors (e.g., mtDNA depletion, loss of protein quality control AAA proteases, etc.), with or without directly affecting the core protein import machinery, are sufficient to cause cell death by the toxic accumulation of unimported mitochondrial preproteins in the cytosol.
-We unambiguously demonstrated that proteostatic stress in the cytosol, rather than the loss of a mitochondria-associated cellular function, is responsible for cell death.
+We showed that proteostatic stress in the cytosol, rather than the loss of a mitochondria-associated cellular function, is responsible for cell death.
 The term mPOS (mitochondrial Precursor Overaccumulation Stress) was formally coined to describe a novel mitochondria-induced stress in the cytosol that kills cells independent of bioenergetic defects.
 We identified a large anti-mPOS proteostatic network in the cytosol that promotes cell survival upon mitochondrial damage.
 This network includes genes involved in TOR signaling, protein translation, protein chaperoning/degradation, mRNA processing and tRNA methylation.

 Wang, X. and Chen, X.J.
 (2015) A cytosolic network suppressing mitochondria-mediated proteostatic stress and cell death.
 Nature 524:481-484.